IbrahimChhaya/MyUIDesigns/README.md

 - Account management
 - Shopping cart using local cookies
-      • Dynamic cart update (quantity, removal, totals)
+      - Dynamic cart update (quantity, removal, totals)
-      • Confirmation alerts on cart update
+      - Confirmation alerts on cart update
 - Address management
 - Product search
-     • Sort products by high/low price and alphabetically
+     - Sort products by high/low price and alphabetically
-     • Filter products by price range and subcategory
+     - Filter products by price range and subcategory
 - Loyalty points programme
 - Invoices
 - Persistent shopping list allowing users to save their grocery items for next purchase
-- Recommendation system:
+- Recommendation system

-      • Uses customer's own purchase history + purchase history of other similar users (using data points such as location and device usage) to predict and display the top 10 most likely products to be purchased (users need to have made a purchase in order for the algorithm for run)
+     - Uses customer's own purchase history + purchase history of other similar users (using data points such as location and device usage) to predict and display the top 10 most likely products to be purchased (users need to have made a purchase in order for the algorithm for run)
 - Chatbot to assist users with details about the business and how to navigate the website

 #### Admin: